Getting Started Guide (Pro plan): The New Litmus Platform

 - See Spam Testing results right in Checklist.
 It’s now easier and faster than ever to discover issues that could keep you from reaching the inbox before you send.
 In the new Litmus platform, every email sent in will be evaluated across a range of key deliverability signals.
 The results are now conveniently available directly in Checklist with the rest of your pre-send tests.

 - Access your legacy Litmus projects into the new Litmus platform.
 Legacy Email Analytics and Spam Testing reports are automatically available in the new Litmus platform.
-With the click of a button, you can transfer your legacy Builder projects into the new Litmus platform.
+With the click of a button, you can transfer your legacy Builder or Checklist projects into the new Litmus platform.
 Whether you’re mid-campaign and need to continue working on a project—or want to have pre-existing projects in the new platform for a system of record—you can choose which projects you’d like transferred.
 Once transferred, they will no longer be accessible in the legacy platform (it'll be marked a transferred project with a link to it in the new platform).
-Support for Checklist is coming soon!

 Quick start to creating your first email